Want to know what Croatian island to visit this year? In this post, we will help you decide on the best islands in Croatia to visit.

 Dubbed “the Happy Island” Rab is a perfect choice for families with small children due to its sandy beaches and shallow waters.

-No other place in Croatia has so many sandy beaches as Rab has!
+No other place in Croatia has so many sandy beaches as Rab Island has!
 Although less popular than its northern neighbors, Losinj, and Krk, Rab still attracts a fair amount of crowds.

 The other attractions include a lovely, historic town of Rab with its four churches, Dundo reserve, a dense holm-oak forest, one of the best-preserved in the whole Mediterranean, and a must-try Rab cake made of almonds, lemon and orange zest, and maraschino liqueur.